 bitFlyer was established in early 2014 in Japan by Yuzo Kano and Takafumi Komiyama.
 It then expanded into the US in 2016 with bitFlyer USA, then launched in Europe in early 2018 with bitFlyer EU.
 It now has offices in Tokyo, San Francisco, and Luxembourg.

-In 2020, bitFlyer is one of the largest cryptocurrency exchanges in Japan and has had the highest Bitcoin (BTC) trading volume of any exchange that’s based in Japan.
-It’s also ranked as a top 10 global cryptocurrency exchange on CoinMarketCap (based on traffic, liquidity, and trading volumes).
+In 2022, bitFlyer is one of the largest cryptocurrency exchanges in Japan and has had the highest Bitcoin (BTC) trading volume of any exchange that’s based in Japan.
+It’s currently ranked as a top 15 global cryptocurrency exchange on CoinMarketCap (based on traffic, liquidity, and trading volumes).

 On top of this, bitFlyer recently reported that it now has more than 2.5 million customers across Europe, the United States, and Japan.

 Getting started with bitFlyer is quick and easy (they claim it takes just 5 minutes).